Theo-/lambdaDB/README.md

 - 5. Use the LambdaDB npm package to access your database.

-You can find the documentation at [the LambdaDB client repository](https://github.com/Theo-/lambdaDB-client).
+You can find the documentation in [the LambdaDB client repository](https://github.com/Theo-/lambdaDB-client).

 ## Authentication

-We don't want everybody to have access to this server, that's why we use a `secretToken`.
-This `secretToken` should be passed through a `X-Access-Token` header for *every* request;
+We don't want everybody to have access to this server, that's why LambdaDB uses a `secretToken` (set in the configuration file).
+This `secretToken` must be passed through a `X-Access-Token` header for *every* request.

 #### Users